oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 $ kubectl apply -f /tmp/mii-sample/domain-resources/WLS-CM/mii-initial-d1-WLS-CM-v1.yaml
 ```

-> Note: If you are choosing _not_ to use the predefined Domain YAML file
+**Note**: If you are choosing _not_ to use the predefined Domain YAML file
   and instead created your own Domain YAML file earlier, then substitute your
   custom file name in the above command.
 Previously, we suggested naming it `/tmp/mii-sample/mii-initial.yaml`.

-If you now run `kubectl get pods -n sample-domain1-ns --watch`, then you will see
+Now, if you run `kubectl get pods -n sample-domain1-ns --watch`, then you will see
 the introspector job run and your WebLogic Server pods start.
 The output will look something like this:

   {{%expand "Click here to expand." %}}